siemens/simatic-s7-1500-tm-fast-vhdl-application-examples/README.md

 Whether you are a beginner or an experienced user, these examples serve as a helpful guide to understand how to use the module.
 The TM FAST module source code examples, provides the users with best practices and good starting point to realise your own applications by adapting the files to your specific needs.

+## Repository Structure and Branch Management

+### Main Branch
+The `main` branch is our primary development branch where we actively develop and update the software for upcoming versions.
+This branch contains:
+- Latest features and improvements
+- Active development and regular updates

+### Legacy Branches
+Branch [**`Legacy_for_V101`**](../../tree/Legacy-for-V1.0.1/) and other legacy branches are maintenance-only branches.
+These branches:
+- Contain stable, historical versions
+- Receive only critical bug fixes and security patches
+- No new feature development
+- Maintained for customers using older versions

 ## License and Copyright

 © Siemens AG 2024